 ‘SD WAN can be used in place of MPLS’

-It’s the hope of many people that SD WAN can one day serve as a replacement for the expensive MPLS systems currently favoured by businesses that use a wide range of applications across their sites.
+It’s the hope of many people that SD WAN can one day serve as a replacement for the expensive MPLS systems currently favored by businesses that use a wide range of applications across their sites.
 MPLS (Multi-Protocol Label Switching) is a technique for carrying data used in the highest performance business networks, and it works by varying the priorities and paths available to certain types of data.

-This means that mission-critical traffic can be provided a different priority path along the network, and that less important traffic can be put lower on the priority list.
+This means that mission-critical traffic can be provided a different priority path along with the network and that less important traffic can be put lower on the priority list.
 Basically, if an application is necessary for the running of your business, it’ll run quickly, with the system constantly ensuring that it doesn’t suffer from poor performance.

-SD WAN actually provides a similar function to this: a managed CoS (Class of Service) system that can also function to prioritise traffic.
+SD WAN actually provides a similar function to this: a managed CoS (Class of Service) system that can also function to prioritize traffic.
 But these two systems are very different at their core – while MPLS is a part of your infrastructure, SD WAN is only an overlay, meaning that the former can offer much more.

-It’ll be a long time before a software based solution can come close to what MPLS can provide, but hopefully over time people will be less reliant on this costly system.
+It’ll be a long time before a software-based solution can come close to what MPLS can provide, but hopefully, over time people will be less reliant on this costly system.

 Implementing SD WAN Into Your Business Network

 Every business is unique, and so is every business network.
 While some of the points above might be very relevant to you and your company, you may also have completely different priorities for your network.